uc-cdis/gen3.org/content/resources/user/submit-data.md

 ### Begin Metadata TSV Submissions

-From the Windmill data portal, click on "Data Submission" and then click "Submit Data" beside the project for which the metadata TSVs are being submitted.

-To submit a TSV:
+To submit a TSV in the Windmill data portal:

 1. Login to the Windmill data portal for the commons.

-2. Click on "Data Submission" in the top navigation bar.
+2. Click on "Submit Data" in the top navigation bar.

     ![Data Submission](Gen3_Toolbar_data_submission.png)

-3. Click on "Submit Data" by the project to submit metadata.
+3. Click on "Submit Data" beside the project of interest to submit metadata.

     ![Submit Data](Gen3_Data_Submission_submit_data.png)